manolocasc5/Project-ReBoot-Student-Stress-Factors/README.md

 - How many suffer frequent headache (≥ 4)?
 - What is the mean blood_pressure rating?
 - How many rate their sleep_quality as 1 or 2?

--
-4) Environmental Factors
+**4) Environmental Factors**

-How many live with noise_level ≥ 4?
+- How many live with noise_level ≥ 4?
-What percentage feel unsafe (safety ≤ 2)?
+- What percentage feel unsafe (safety ≤ 2)?
-How many have basic_needs ≤ 2?
+- How many have basic_needs ≤ 2?

-5) Academic Factors
+**5) Academic Factors**

-How many rate academic_performance below 3?
+- How many rate academic_performance below 3?
-Average study_load.
+- Average study_load.
-How many express future_career_concerns ≥ 4?
+- How many express future_career_concerns ≥ 4?

-6) Social Factors
+**6) Social Factors**

-How many report social_support ≥ 4?
+- How many report social_support ≥ 4?
-Percentage experiencing bullying ≥ 3.
+- Percentage experiencing bullying ≥ 3.
-How many join ≥ 1 extracurricular_activities?
+- How many join ≥ 1 extracurricular_activities?

-7) Comparative Analysis
+**7) Comparative Analysis**

-Is there a correlation between anxiety_level and academic_performance?
+- Is there a correlation between anxiety_level and academic_performance?
-Do students with poor sleep_quality (≤ 2) also show higher depression?
+- Do students with poor sleep_quality (≤ 2) also show higher depression?
-Are students who experience bullying more likely to have a mental‑health history?
+- Are students who experience bullying more likely to have a mental‑health history?

-8) General Exploration
+**8) General Exploration**

-Which factor (Psychological, Physiological, Environmental, Academic, Social) gathers the most negative experiences?
+- Which factor (Psychological, Physiological, Environmental, Academic, Social) gathers the most negative experiences?
-Any visible trends when comparing factors?
+- Any visible trends when comparing factors?
-Within each factor, which variable most strongly impacts stress_level?
+- Within each factor, which variable most strongly impacts stress_level?

-🚀 Suggested Next Steps
+## 🚀 Suggested Next Steps
 **Load the CSV in a notebook and run df.info(),describe,etc to inspect dtypes and missing values.
 Explore and Clean.
 Visualise: histograms, boxplots, correlation heat‑maps.